internezzo/goodbye-svn/README.md

 Now in a usual Git configuration, you'll have a separate repository for each project.
 So it's now migration time - and goodbye SVN time!

+Before using the script, make sure that

+- you have access to both your SVN repositories and the target Git-Repositories (e.g. proper SSH-Setup, passwords at hand, ...)
+- you have your target Git-Repositories created already
+- you use the script on a real computer running either Linux or some flavor of UNIX like MacOS (Performance on Windows was **very** poor...)

 What does it do?
 ----------------